-A comprehensive book proposal consists of the following elements:
+Your book proposal must contain the following elements:

-- An outline of the contents of the book.
-This should be in the form of a list of chapter titles.
-You may like to include under each section title a few lines about that section’s contents or a list of main headings or key issues.
+• An outline of the contents of the book.
+This should be in the form of a list of chapter titles with a few lines describing the content of each chapter.

-- Your view of the existing market.
-List books already published on your topic and how your book will differ/stand out from the competition.
+• Your view of the existing market.
+List books already published on your topic and how your book will differ/stand out from what is already available.

-- A description of your background (or CV) and doctrinal affiliation (the basic principles of what you believe).
-It is usually helpful to know where you worship/fellowship.
+• A description of your background and doctrinal affiliation (the basic principles of what you believe).
+It is also helpful to know where you worship/fellowship.

 How the publishing decision is made

-- Book proposals are thoroughly reviewed and if it is clear that your proposal satisfies SCM’s requirements, current market trends, fits in with the company’s strategy and current publishing schedule, we will require a complete manuscript to be delivered to us.
+• Book proposals are thoroughly reviewed and if it is clear that your proposal satisfies SCM’s requirements, current market trends, fits in with the company’s strategy and current publishing schedule, we will contact you for further information, should we need any.

-- We are unfortunately not able to consult on improving a manuscript, how to edit the text or improving your writing skills, due to the volume of submissions we receive.
+• Due to the volume of submissions we receive, we are not able to consult on improving a manuscript, how to edit the text or improving your writing skills.

 You can mail your book proposal to email@example.com